UwUSnek/Lumen-Aurora/To-do list.md

   - Better progress and debugging, much longer compilation times

 - Avoid printing gigantic "affected source code" in errors when showing errors about incomplete large composite elements

+- Add a "layers" button or something in the extension that shows the code colored based on different criteria or displays/hides informations
+  - Expanded macros
+  - kept/optimized out
+  - Executed in compile time
+  - Show lines merged with LSTs
+  - Hide comments
+  - Replace aliases with original name